saiedhk/AnubisCryptoEngine/README.md

 http://en.wikipedia.org/wiki/Anubis_(cipher) for more information.
 A URL to the complete definition of ANUBIS is also found in that page.

-This implements a hardware crypto engine for the ANUBIS block cipher written in synthesizable Verilog.
+This code implements a hardware crypto engine for the ANUBIS block cipher written in synthesizable Verilog.